D. Mendeleev University of Chemical Technology of Russia: Research

 In 2010–2014, under the “Megagrant programs”, MCTUR launched the International Laboratory of Functional Materials Based on Glass named after Academician P. D. Sarkisov.
 The laboratory was initially headed by the Italian scientist Albert Paleari and the head of the Department of Chemical Technology of Glass and Sitalls Vladimir Sigaev.
 One of the laboratory's key contributions has been the creation of radioactive microspheres that could be potentially used for the treatment of oncological diseases.
 In 2017 the university also launched the International Center for Laser Technologies which has been investigating femtosecond laser modification of the structures of optical materials.
-The center is currently headed by Peter Kazansky a professor from the Russian Foundation for Advanced Research Projects in the Defense Industry, the center developed an "eternal archive disk" based on nanostructured glass.
+The center developed an "eternal archive disk" based on nanostructured glass.
 Distinctive features of this material include its durability, resistance to aggressive environments and potential to store large amounts of information.
 As of 2020, a prototype of a data storage medium with a diameter of 120mm has been developed.

 Specialists from MUCTR regularly publish articles in international peer-reviewed journals in collaboration with Russian and foreign colleagues.
 In 2020-2021 alone, the media reported about the following MCTUR-supported studies: